jraps20/SimpleSitecorePdf/README.md

 ### List of properties that can be set prior to generation

-*Note: Because this framework is intended for testing, properties like Revision, Version, etc. are included.
+*Note: Because by default this Sitecore framework is intended for testing, properties like Revision, Version, etc. are included.
 You can use them as part of this library, but will need to account for them with your own custom processors.*

 **Sitecore.ContentTesting.Pipelines.GetScreenShotForURL.GetScreenShotForURLArgs**